VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-I've also been thinking about installing a water heating system for a while.
+I've also been thinking about getting a water heater for a long time.

-However, I'm worried about the installation costs and the price of replacement parts.
-I don't want to end up spending a lot of money on a water tank.
-Eventually, the water in the tank will be as hot as the coolant - all I need is a small amount of heat or a hot summer :(
+I'm worried about the installation costs and the price of spare parts; I don't want to end up ruining the water tank.
+Eventually, the washing water becomes as warm as the cooling water - you just need to ensure a small amount of waste heat or a hot summer icon_sad.gif.

-Opel advertises the Insignia with "HotSpot" ... so that the water is hot.
+Opel advertises the Insignia with "HotSpot," meaning that the water is hot.

-Maybe I should take a look at that...
+Maybe take a look at that for me sometime.

 m;